Cento Vergilianus de laudibus Christi: Origin and style

 Cento Vergilianus de laudibus Christi was arranged by Faltonia Betitia Proba (left) almost entirely from the works of the Roman poet Virgil (right).

 The author of the poem, Faltonia Betitia Proba, was born c.
 AD 322.
 A member of an influential, aristocratic family, she eventually married a prefect of Rome named Clodius Celsinus Adelphius.
 Proba wrote poetry, and according to contemporary accounts, her first work was titled Constantini bellum adversus Magnentium; this poem, which is now lost, recounted the war between Roman Emperor Constantius II and the usurper Magnentius that occurred between AD 350–53.
 At some point, Proba converted from paganism to Christianity, and De laudibus Christi, which was probably written c.
 AD 352–384, was her attempt to "turn away from battle and slayings in order to write holy things".

 With the exception of the proem and invocation of the poem, the entirety of De laudibus Christi is a cento (i.e. a patchwork poem) made up of rearranged lines and half-lines extracted from the works of the Roman poet Virgil.
 Proba's choice of Virgil seems to have been made for two reasons: First, Virgil was an influential poet who had been commissioned by Caesar Augustus, the first Roman emperor, to write the mytho-historical epic Aeneid.
 Arguably the most influential Roman poet, Virgil's artistic clout was immense, being felt well into late antiquity, and he was imitated by Late Latin poets like Juvencus and Prudentius.
 The respect given to Virgil often manifested in the form of centos, which reached peak popularity in the fourth century AD.
-Second, Virgil was often seen as a pre-Christian prophet due to a popular interpretation of his fourth Eclogue, which many believed foretold the birth of Jesus.
+Second, Virgil was often seen as a proto-Christian prophet due to a popular interpretation of his fourth Eclogue, which many believed foretold the birth of Jesus.

 Hardly any names are present in De laudibus Christi.
 This is because Virgil never used Hebrew names like "Jesus" and "Mary", and thus Proba was limited in terms of what she was able to work with.
 To compensate, Proba used vague words like mater ("mother"), pater ("father"), deus ("god"), and vates ("poet" or "priest") to refer to key Judeo-Christian figures.
 In places, this handicap interferes with readability (according to G. Ronald Kastner and Ann Millin, "Necessary passives and circumlocutions brought about by the ... absences in [Virgil] of appropriate terminology render the text impassable at times").
 An exception to the poem's lack of names is found in a reference to Moses, whom Proba refers to by invoking the name "Musaeus".
 According to the classicist Sigrid Schottenius Cullhed, "Proba [probably] used the name Musaeus for the Judeo-Christian prophet, since it was often believed from the Hellenistic era onward that Mousaios was the Greek name for Moses".